Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Numerical Study

-The experimental setup, including the geometries and input functions, is identical to that in \cref{ssec:kernel_integral}.
-The Neumann-to-Dirichlet map involves the composition of the operators in \cref{eq:single_layer,eq:Fredholm_integral_equation}.
-Since the resolvent associated with \cref{eq:Fredholm_integral_equation} is generally not translation-invariant, it cannot be represented by a single convolution operator.
+Thus, the Neumann-to-Dirichlet map involves the composition of the operators related to \cref{eq:single_layer,eq:Fredholm_integral_equation}.
+Since the resolvent associated with \cref{eq:Fredholm_integral_equation} is geometry dependent and generally cannot be represented by a single translation-invariant convolution.
 Instead, it admits a Neumann series expansion involving repeated operator compositions, so sufficient depth is required for accurate approximation.